Volunteering at DuPage County Animal Services

 Please review the requirements and open positions.
 Information on upcoming orientations can be found below the position listings.

-- Volunteers must 18 years old to volunteer on their own.
+- Volunteers must be 18 years old to volunteer on their own.

 - Children must be a minimum of 10 years old.
 Any children between the ages of 10-17 must volunteer with a parent or legal guardian.